How To Decide Which Shed Is Suitable For Youadmin

 What will you be storing within your shed?
 Your answer to this question will highlight that the flooring within should also be deliberated.
 After all, poor foundations will only cause you moisture problems which could not only damage the equipment stored in the shed but also attract insects which will have no qualms about compromising the structural integrity of the building.

-Cheap sheds are supplied with chip board flooring which, due to being thin, weak and not water resistant, is not well suited to garden sheds.
+Cheap sheds are supplied with chipboard flooring which, due to being thin, weak and not water resistant, is not well suited to wooden sheds.
 You will likely find that the chip board breaks up if it gets wet.
 OSB flooring is the better, yet pocket-friendly option; 50 layers of wood are compacted into sheets which are sealed together using phenolic resins.